Minnesota: Law and government

 Minnesota is governed pursuant to the Minnesota Constitution, which was adopted on October 13, 1857, roughly one year before statehood.
 Like all U.S. states and the federal government, Minnesota has a republican system of political representation with power divided into three branches: executive, legislative, and judicial.
 The state constitution includes a bill of rights that reaffirms many of the same rights and freedoms as its federal counterpart, with some protected more strongly and explicitly.

 Executive

-The executive branch is headed by the governor, currently Tim Walz, DFL (Democratic–Farmer–Labor), who took office on January 7, 2019.
-The governor has a cabinet consisting of the leaders of various state government agencies, called commissioners.
-The other elected constitutional offices are secretary of state, attorney general, and state auditor.
+The executive branch is led by Minnesota's governor, currently Tim Walz, a DFLer who took office on January 7, 2019.
+Walz was also Kamala Harris's running mate in the 2024 United States presidential election.
+As chief executive, the governor appoints the heads of state agencies and is responsible for faithful execution of the law.
+As commander-in-chief of the state's armed forces, the governor also has command and control over the Minnesota National Guard.
+A cabinet consisting of the lieutenant governor and the heads of Minnesota's 22 state agencies consults and assists the governor in the business of state government.

+Aside from the governor and lieutenant governor, who are elected on a joint ticket, Minnesotans separately elect three other constitutional officers: a secretary of state, an attorney general, and a state auditor.
+These five "executive officers" together constitute the Executive Council, which has certain statutory responsibilities in matters of state finance, emergency management, and public lands administration.